southworks/Agents/docs/HowTo/what-is-the-agents-sdk.md

 Agents can have many different parts working together.
 There are several ways to test copilots before they're released for use, including:

-- Unauthenticated testing using the Agent Framework SDK Emulator.
+- Unauthenticated testing using the Bot Framework SDK Emulator.
 Supports limited scenarios.

 - Authenticated local testing using the Dev Tunnels